 Modern slavery isn’t just a social challenge though: many organisations are susceptible to it.
 Slavery can occur at any point in the supply chain, from the collection of raw materials to manufacturing and product development.
 And eliminating the practice from your supply chain is not simply the right ethical thing to do—it’s responsible business.

 So how do you combat the threat of modern slavery occurring at any stage in your supply chain?
 As a retailer, how do you ensure your produce isn’t picked by workers forced into the role for exploitation?
 As a mobile phone manufacturer, how do you make sure certain vulnerable people are not involved in any phase of the phone production—even the mined commodities that form the basis of the silicon chips?

-You take action, and you proactively monitor your supply chain for the risks.
+You take action, and you proactively monitor for human trafficking risks throughout your supply chain.

 Dun & Bradstreet’s Human Trafficking Risk index (HTR) shines a light into the darkest corners of your supply chain, assessing your suppliers for the risk that they have been involved in modern slavery.
 The HTR blends D&B’s corporate database—the world’s largest, with more than 300 million company records—with data from the International Labor Affairs Bureau and the U.S. Department of State.
 An analytic index evaluates the potential for one of your suppliers to be involved in human trafficking based on the location of the supplier and the product or commodity type they provide.
 Allowing you to prioritize who in your supply base to monitor first.

 The HTR is easy to use too.
 You simply provide Dun & Bradstreet with a list of your suppliers, and we match those to the HTR index to return the rating (from 1 to least risky to 7 for most risky) for your suppliers.
 You receive the rating as a file you can use and share internally to determine which suppliers demand deeper scrutiny.